Shop the best Memorial Day furniture sales happening now

-The long weekend is almost here, which means it's time to light up your grill, pour the rosé and unwind in the great outdoors.
-While relaxing to the max should top your holiday agenda, we also recommend taking advantage of the major furniture sales in honor of Memorial Day weekend — and many of them are already happening now.
+Memorial Day weekend is here, which means it's time to light up your grill, pour the rosé and unwind in the great outdoors.
+While relaxing to the max should top your agenda, we also recommend taking advantage of the major furniture sales in honor of Memorial Day weekend — and many of them are already happening.

-Because, let's face it, after weeks of social distancing — and spending an inordinate amount of time in our homes — you've probably made a mental checklist of the items in your house that need replacing.
-Whether it's a couch that's past its prime or a rug that's been trashed by pets and toddlers, if you're looking to invest in new pieces or simply refresh a lackluster space without breaking the bank, this is the time to do so.
+So whether it's a couch that's past its prime or a rug that's been trashed by pets and toddlers, if you're looking to invest in new pieces or simply refresh a lackluster space without breaking the bank, this is the time to do so.
 Check out the best sales from some of our favorite furniture retailers below.
+And if you're looking for even more sales, we've also rounded up more than 200 of the best deals to shop this weekend.

 AllModern